maozhitao/OmicsIntegrationPipeline/README.md

     <ul>
         <li>Gene expression profile table: Generated from step (4).
 A table in csv format contains gene expression profiles of all samples you are interested in</li>
     </ul>
 <h4>The output file are the normalized gene expression profile table.
-In addition, a binary file recorded the normalized gene expression table and all parameters are saved.
+In addition, a binary file recorded the normalized gene expression table and all parameters are saved.<br></h4>
     <ol>
         <li>Normalized gene expression profile table: A table in csv format contains normalized gene expression profiles of all samples.</li>
         <li>Compendium saved in binary format: A python object contains the normalized gene expression table and recorded parameters.
 It can be used for the next step -- optional validation.</li>